mclarkson/nrcq/README.md

 ```

-Compiled binaries are available at [sourceforge](https://sourceforge.net/projects/nagrestconf/files/ncrq), or to compile yourself use:
+Compiled binaries are available at [sourceforge](https://sourceforge.net/projects/nagrestconf/files/ncrq) for Linux, Mac and Windows.

+To compile from source install [Google Go](https://golang.org/dl/) and [Git](https://git-scm.com/downloads) then use:

     go get github.com/mclarkson/nrcq